Small Employer Representation

-This practice provides experienced counsel and representation to employers in the following proceedings and actions.
+This practice provides experienced counsel and representation to employers in these proceedings and actions.

-- Analysis/Evaluation: employee requests, grievances, charges, and/or claims.
+- Analysis/Evaluation: employee requests, grievances, charges, or complaints.

-- Responding to employee grievances, charges submitted to employer, and/or filed with the Equal Employment Opportunity Commission and/or the Colorado Civil Rights Division, or other government agency.
+- Employer Defense: Responding to charges submitted to the employer or filed with the Equal Employment Opportunity Commission or the Colorado Civil Rights Division, or other government agency.